Tobacco in 2024: The big picture

 KEY DATA FINDINGS

-Unorganised market and unethical practices drive demand for smokeless tobacco in India
+Unorganised marketplace and unethical practices drive smokeless tobacco in India

-The Indian government has implemented a ban on e-vapour products to prevent the category from becoming mainstream
+The government implements a ban on e-vapour products to prevent the category from becoming mainstream

 The ban on Electronic Nicotine Delivery Systems (ENDS) spells the end for heated tobacco products in India

-Smokeless tobacco escapes the impact of regulation and legislation in some respects
+Smokeless tobacco escapes the impact of regulation and legislation to some extent

 Illicit e-vapour products continue to be an issue for the government